Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that display 10 newest files witin the current directory
+A script that takes a list of words as input and prints only words that appear exactly once